-This facility identifies the need for changes in engineering controls and work practices through review of records and employee interviews.
-We will evaluate new procedures and new products regularly by continually reviewing the process, reviewing literature, obtaining information from products and vendors.
+This facility identifies the need for changes in engineering controls and work practices through review of OSHA records, employee interviews, committee activities, etc. We will evaluate new procedures and new products regularly by continually reviewing the process, reviewing literature, obtaining information from products and vendors.